taneta/patterns/README.md

-# Detect patterns in a data
+# Detect patterns in data

 In this project I work with eye-tracking data (eye-movements) and compare different approaches for detecting patterns in the trajectories of the movements: